cyan-ding/cyan-ding/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Cyan Ding and here are my interests:
+My name is Cyan Ding and I am interested in these:
-- Machine learning and agentic systems
+- Deep learning in Bio (think Evo 2, Boltz2, RF Diffusion)
-- Competitive programming
+- Browser Agents (currently working on one)

-- Multiplatform app development
+Things I want to get into: AI + Robotics, Crypto, and Quant.